Best Platform for Trading Commodities in the UK (2026) - Here's what my tests revealed

 Who Should Use Capital.com?

-Capital.com is worth a look if you want broad access to commodity CFDs on an interface that feels clean and modern.
-It’s a good fit if you prefer having a straightforward layout rather than a screen cluttered with complex charts.
-Just keep in mind, though—it doesn’t support exchange-listed futures or cTrader.
-So, if you need heavy-duty technical tools or run automated strategies, this likely isn’t the one for you.
+I’d look at Capital.com if you want broad access to commodity CFDs on an interface that feels clean and modern, and you’d rather have a straightforward layout than a screen buried in complex charts.
+Just bear in mind it doesn’t support exchange-listed futures or cTrader - so if you need heavy-duty technical tools or run automated strategies, it isn’t the one for you.

 Pros